 Requests from users for a tool, information or advice should be organised centrally.
-This makes sure that approval, processing and delivery times are as short as possible.
+This keeps approval, processing and delivery times as short as possible.

-Creating standards to make upgrades, developments and releases run as smoothly as possible.
+The creation of standards to ensure that upgrades, developments and releases run as smoothly as possible.